Psychology and Neuroscience

 |Type of Study:||naturalistic|

 These were recordings generated in the home every month for a set of 44 infants, from 6-18 months of age (and some pilots).
 This corpus includes day-long home audio recordings, hour-long home video recordings, and in-lab eyetracking data.
 The audio recordings are shared here.
-Presently, only files from 6 and 7 month visits are available.
+Presently, only files from the 6 and 7 month visits are available.
 8-17 month home visit data will be added at a future time.
+Please email Elika with any questions about access to other months' recordings and metadata.
+Videos and audios are also available to Databrary members here and here .
 The audio recordings are generated from one single LENA audio recording, converted and annotated in CHA format.
 Only sections of the files that have been verified to contain no extremely personal content by human listeners (or from which such info has been scrubbed) are shared here.
 Our personal information guidelines are described here.

 Infants in this sample are from the Rochester, New York area.
 The sample is generally middle class, with a range of income and an above-average maternal education level.
 The sample is predominantly Caucasian.
 All infants heard majority English at home (>75%) and had no known vision or hearing issues at birth.
 These data were collected at the University of Rochester and will continue to be analyzed at Duke University starting summer 2016.